RandomSearch18/a-level-project/docs/readme.md

 Below is an example route that demonstrates two features I like about OSRM: it suggests an equally-valid alternative route (translucent and dotted) as well as the main one (solid), and it gets onto the pavement as soon as possible.

 ![A screenshot of a route overlaid onto a map.
 The start point is on a road but the route goes onto the pavement to the side of the road at the next crossing](assets/osrm.png)

+### Project goals

+After gaining an idea of exactly what my stakeholders want from a navigation app, I can think about what the goals of the project should be.
+This will guide the specific features that I add and give an idea of what the end product should look like.

+#### One-line description

+I want a one-line description to succinctly capture a few key points of my app:

+- Accessibility

+##### Brainstorming

+- "Pedestrian routing for anyone, anywhere"
+  - I like how "for anyone" repre

 ### Essential features